 Where do you want to grow, stretch and learn this year?
 What books can you read?
-What courses can you take?
+Are there any courses you can take?
 What conferences can you learn from?
-What are the key skills you want to learn and foster this year?
+Which key skills do you want to learn and foster this year?

 8. What relationships do you want to foster?

 Who is in your community?
 Family, friends, networks, work colleagues and neighbours.
 Be focused on the key relationships you would like to develop this year.
 Who can help you be the person you want to be?
 Will you reach out to a new mentor, create a mastermind group, attend a new conference to expand your networks or foster your friendships?

 What are the inspiration sources that help you stay energised and refreshed for the ups and downs for the year.
 How can you systemise the inspiration sources so you can perform at an optimal level?

 10. What amazing life adventures do you want to do this year?

 Ok – now it’s time for a bit of fun.
 Forget work, think about what is going to bring you joy and fun into your life.
 What life adventures could you have this year?
 Think about learning a new skill, visiting a new place or enjoying something with the people you love.
 Let’s continue the conversation here.
 I’d love to know what 2019 will bring you !